 Should the Council Tax discount be re-instated ?

 If a person has been found guilty of fraud, in most cases, it will be quite clear that the Single Person Discount did not apply and it is likely that the Local Authority have already removed it anyway.
 The main complications arise if a person has been found not guilty.

 The person discussed was found by the court not to have claimed the discount fraudulently however this, in itself, does not mean that a person is automatically entitled to have the discount re-instated.
 A certain threshold has to be met before a guilty verdict can be given by the court, a person may have not reached this threshold yet still have had another adult living with them (for example in cases where an honest error was made in not reporting the change in circumstances).
 A not guilty verdict therefore doesn’t specifically entitle a person to a Single Person Discount.

-It is unlikely that a criminal court could (or would) direct any Single Person Discount to be re-instated however where the court case quite clearly refutes any evidence that another adult was resident then this should be sufficient evidence to have any discount re-instated.
+It is unlikely that a criminal court could (or would have the powers to) direct any Single Person Discount to be re-instated however where the court case quite clearly refutes any evidence that another adult was resident then this should be sufficient evidence to have any discount re-instated.
 If the Local Authority fail to re-instate a discount (for any reason) then any appeal on the matter must be made by way of a Valuation Tribunal for a decision on entitlement.

 Good quality help with your Council Tax dispute can be hard to come across – there’s a lack of independent, expert, places where you can get the help you need however LGFA92 are here to change that.
 See how we can help today